What are allergies?

 7. Carry an epinephrine auto-injector with you if you have a history of anaphylaxis and know how to use it in case of an emergency²

-What are complication of an allergic reaction?
+What are complications of an allergic reaction?

 Allergies can cause complications such as: